Southlake Child Support Attorney

 Establishing Fair Orders

-Child support is a payment made from one parent to the other as a form of financial support to care for the child.
+After a divorce, child support is a payment made from one parent to the other as a form of financial support to care for the child.
 Child support helps the custodial parent pay for the child’s basic needs and the cost of raising the child.
 Custodial parents and children deserve this form of financial support – but the payor also deserves a fair and reasonable support order.

 Whether you are seeking more child support or negotiating the amount you owe, Michelle Purvis Law can represent you and protect your rights.
 Child support disputes can become contentious, but it is important to keep your child’s best interests mind.
 After all, child support is truly for them.
 If you are seeking legal representation for a child support matter, consult with Southlake child support lawyer Michelle Purvis today.